Buying my plane ticket

-Booking through Airline
+Booking Directly through Airlines

-- Informed of any flight changes quicker
+- You are informed of any flight changes quicker

 - Usually more expensive